 Furthermore most of the world is highly destructible.
 Besides the explosive barrels littered around and most things being flammable, the ability to destroy things extends to individual tree branches which can be split off from trees via bullets or explosions.8

-One aspect of Far Cry 2's game world that draws a lot of attention is its realistic propagation of fire.9
+One aspect of Far Cry 2's game world that draws considerable attention is its realistic propagation of fire.9

 It's hard to know all of the details, but from interviews we know that it's spread is affected by a number of conditions, including the direction of the wind, the humidity of the environment (which is affected by the fauna and whether or not it has rained recently), and the slope of the ground (fire burns faster going uphill than downhill).
 Furthermore, we notice that objects on fire burn in sections, and that if a burning object falls into water, only the submerged part of the object will extinguish.